-Campers will be exposed to nature during Teva periods, where they may go on a hike, visit our garden, interact with our farm animals, meet with our Tzofim (Israeli Scouts), or cool off on a stream hike.
+Campers will be exposed to nature during Teva experiences, where they may go on a hike, learn and play nature games, meet with our Tzofim (Israeli Scouts), or cool off on a stream hike.

 Campers may go by unit to a cookout, where they will cook their own dinner over a fire, or a campout, where they will sleep under the stars at one of our campsites or in camp's treehouse.
-For Galil (rising 8th grade) campers who will be going on a hike on the Appalachian Trail, additional details will be shared in a pre-camp communication, so you can pack and prepare your child accordingly.
+For K'far Noar (rising 9th grade) campers who will be going on an overnight hike on the Appalachian Trail, additional details will be shared in a pre-camp communication, so you can pack and prepare your child accordingly.